-Does this financial product consider principal adverse impacts on sustainability factors?

-Principal adverse impacts (the "PAI") are the most significant negative impacts of investment decisions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.
-UBS integrates PAI indicators in its decision making process.

-At present, the following PAI indicators are considered by means of exclusions from the investment universe:

-Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclusion Policy) from thermal coal mining and its sale to external parties or from oil sands extraction are excluded

-Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclusion Policy) from thermal coal-based power generation are excluded.

-1.10 "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises":

-Companies violating the United Nations Global Compact UNGC) principles which do not demonstrate credible corrective action as determined by UBS-AM's Stewardship Committee are excluded

-1.14 "Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)":

-UBS-AM does not invest in companies involved in: cluster munitions, anti-personnel mines or chemical and biological weapons, nor does it invest in companies in breach of the Treaty on the Non- Proliferation of Nuclear Weapons.
-UBS-AM considers a company to be involved in controversial weapons if the company is involved in development, production, storage, maintenance or transport of controversial weapons, or is a majority shareholder (>50% ownership stake) of such a company.

-The link to the Sustainability Exclusion Policy can be found in the main body of the Sales Prospectus.

-The following PAI indicator is considered by virtue of the promoted characteristics:

-- The Portfolio Manager selects investments based upon a low scope 1+2 carbon intensity, either absolute or relative to a benchmark
+Does this financial product consider principal adverse impacts on sustainability fac- tors?
+Principal adverse impacts are the most significant negative impacts of investment deci- sions on sustaina- bility factors relat- Yes Principal adverse impacts (the "PAI") are the most significant negative impacts of investment deci- sions on sustainability factors relating to environmental, social and employee matters, respect for human rights, anti-corruption, and anti-bribery matters.
+UBS integrates PAI indicators in its decision making process. ing to environmen- tal, social and em- ployee matters, re- At present, the following PAI indicators are considered by means of exclusions from the investment universe: spect for human rights, anti - cor- 1.4 "Exposure to companies active in the fossil fuel sector": ruption and anti - bribery matters.
+Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclu- sion Policy) from thermal coal mining and its sale to external parties or from oil sands extrac- tion are excluded - Companies that exceed a certain revenue threshold (as per the UBS AM Sustainability Exclu- sion Policy) from thermal coal-based power generation are excluded.
+1.10 "Violations of UN Global Compact principles and Organisation for Economic Cooperation and Devel- opment (OECD) Guidelines for Multinational Enterprises": Companies violating the United Nations Global Compact UNGC) principles which do not demonstrate credible corrective action as determined by UBS-AM's Stewardship Committee are excluded 1.14 "Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons)": UBS-AM does not invest in companies involved in: cluster munitions, anti-personnel mines or chemical and biological weapons, nor does it invest in companies in breach of the Treaty on the Non- Proliferation of Nuclear Weapons.
+UBS-AM considers a company to be involved in controversial weapons if the company is involved in development, production, storage, maintenance or transport of controversial weapons, or is a majority shareholder (>50% own- ership stake) of such a company.
+The link to the Sustainability Exclusion Policy can be found in the section headed "Sustainability Ex- clusion Policy"in the main body of the Sales Prospectus.
+The following PAI indicator is considered by virtue of the promoted characteristics: 1.3 "GHG intensity of investee companies" - The Portfolio Manager selects investments based upon a low scope 1+2 carbon intensity, either absolute or relative to a benchmark